hacktoberfest-codex/CoalLogix/README.md

 **Project Name:** 3D Coal Mine Transportation Visualization

-**Date:** September 17, 2023 06:00:00 AM
+**Date:** September 17, 2023 10:09 AM

 ## Overview

 This status report provides an update on the progress of updating our GitHub repository for the "3D Coal Mine Transportation Visualization" project.
 The purpose of this update is to ensure that the repository contains up-to-date README files and essential base files for the project.
-It also highlights the latest developments, including the live map with road path highlights, socket connection for real-time transport route data and time tracking, the completion of the dashboard with various features, and the addition of mine boundary designs.
-Please note that backend integration for the dashboard is pending.
+It also highlights the latest developments, including the loading of 3D models onto the map, the completion of the dashboard with data and graphs, and identifies pending tasks related to dynamic movements of 3D assets on the map based on the trip system and the implementation of login authentication logic for the Login page.

 ## Completed Tasks